afni/afni/doc/afni_sphinx/pub_trawl/fmri_proc/2016_ChenEtal/all_data.rst

 .. note::

    :s.2016_ChenEtal_01_init.tcsh:

-      The selection of WM regions in ln 30 has changed to: ``-expr 'amongst(a,2,7,41,46,251,252,253,254,255)'``.
+      The selection of WM regions in line 30 has changed to: ``-expr 'amongst(a,2,7,41,46,251,252,253,254,255)'``.

 .. end_script_note